andywiecko/MultiLangCV/README.md

 Provided class contains pre-defined sections (e.g. `\publications`) and fields (e.g. `\phone{}`) with coresponding icons.

 ###### Personal data section
-Personal data section includes many pre-defined field, which user can easly disable.
+Personal data section includes many pre-defined fields, which user can easly disable.
 When you do not want to print your phone number, just set empty field by: `\phone{}` (by default all contact informations are present in `Matter/contact.tex`).
 To change the order of fields in `Personal Data` section just go to `Settings/FillContactOrder.sty`.

 ###### Default sections
-There are several different pre-defined sections, which can be set by `\sectionname` for example `\publications`.
+There are several different pre-defined sections, which can be set by `\<sectionname>` for example `\publications`.
 To change section name in selected language go to: `Setting/LANG/...` and just edit the `\def\<sectionname>Name{Section Name}` macro.

 ###### CV item